-The rules in IFPRU 11 set out the provision for Pillar 3 disclosure.
+The rules in BIPRU 11 set out the provision for Pillar 3 disclosure.
 This document has been produced by Multrees Investor Services Limited (the Firm) (Multrees) to meet its Pillar 3 disclosure obligations.
 The document is informed by the Internal Capital Adequacy Assessment Process (ICAAP) which is kept under review and subject to annual formal revision and approval.

 Multrees is incorporated in the UK and is authorised and regulated by the FCA as a standalone IFPRU Limited Licence €125K Firm with permissions to undertake certain regulated investment activities.
 Multrees is not a significant IFPRU firm.
 The Pillar 3 disclosures are made by the Firm on a solo basis.
 Multrees provides administration services, including client reporting, to Wealth Manager clients, and custody of client money and assets to the underlying retail customers of those clients.
 Multrees does not make investments on its own behalf and does not operate its own trading book.

 The Firm will be making Pillar 3 disclosures at least annually.
 The disclosures will be as at the Accounting Reference Date which is the last day of the calendar year and any figures included in this document will be based on the audited accounts as at that date.